Contact Dr. Ucko

 Dr. David H. Ucko, is professor of international security studies at the College of International Security Affairs (CISA), National Defense University.
 He serves as Chair of the War and Conflict Studies Department and as director of the Regional Defense Fellowship Program (RDFP).
 In this capacity, he oversees the delivery of the RDFP curriculum and the international outreach efforts to build a network of practitioners engaged with counter-terrorism, counterinsurgency, and irregular warfare.

 Dr. Ucko’s research areas include political violence, irregular warfare, counterinsurgency, and war-to-peace transitions.
-He is the author of Counterinsurgency in Crisis: Britain and the Challenges of Modern Warfare (Columbia University Press, 2013), The New Counterinsurgency Era: Transforming the U.S. Military for Modern Wars (Georgetown University Press, 2009) and co-editor of Reintegrating Armed Groups after Conflict (Routledge, 2009).
-He has also published on the United Nations, NATO, countering violent extremism, and counterinsurgency in a wide range of peer-reviewed journals.
+He is the author of The Insurgent’s Dilemma: A Struggle to Prevail (Hurst 2022) and of four other books on irregular warfare, counterinsurgency and political reintegration.
+He has also published on the United Nations, NATO, countering violent extremism, and counterinsurgency in a range of peer-reviewed journals.

 Prior to joining CISA, Dr. Ucko was a Transatlantic Post-Doctoral Fellow at the Stiftung Wissenschaft und Politik (SWP) in Berlin, Germany, and at the RAND Corporation in Washington DC.
 From 2001-03 he worked as Deputy Defence Analyst (Armed Conflict) at the International Institute for Strategic Studies (IISS) office in London, where he helped create and develop the Armed Conflict Database.